denoland/manual/vscode_deno/testing_api.md

 ### Known limitations and caveats

-Because of the way the Deno test runner runs, it is not possible to exclude (or explicitly include) as as test step.
+Because of the way the Deno test runner runs, it is not possible to exclude (or explicitly include) a test step.
 While the vscode UI will allow you to do this, by for example, choosing to run a specific test step, all test steps in that test will be run (but vscode will not update the results for them).
 So if there are other side effects in the test case, they may occur.